gabriwl165/python-web-framework/README.md

         self._request_parser.feed_data(data)
 ```

-Our `Server` class is going to handle any request on the `data_received` method and use `HttpRequestParser` from `httptools` to convert this data for us.
+Our `Server` class will handle any requests in the `data_received` method and use the `HttpRequestParser`
-But now, we can start to build him to test our class!
+from the httptools library to convert the data for us.
+Now, let's start building it so we can test our class!

 <a id="main_method_v1"></a>
 ```python